X turns to molten salt and antifreeze for energy storage

 Learn about saving on energy from our Energy Experts

 The Malta Project is still in the research process, so its benefits may not be seen for a while.
 But Leading Edge Energy can keep you updated on the latest, most relevant developments in energy technology as well as the electricity and gas market.
-You can read all about these in our Insights section.
+You can read all about this in our Insights section.

 And if you’re interested in benefiting from renewable energy now, our Energy Experts can help you procure a rooftop solar and battery storage system for your business.
-Learn more about the advantages of installing a rooftop solar system or give us a call at 1300 852 770 or e-mail us at hello@leadingedgeenergy.com.au for experienced, professional energy efficiency consultation
+Learn more about the advantages of installing a rooftop solar system or give us a call at 1300 852 770 or e-mail us at hello@leadingedgeenergy.com.au for experienced professional energy efficiency consultation